Azure/arc_jumpstart_docs/docs/FAQ/_index.md

 # Jumpstart Frequently Asked Questions (FAQ)

-## Can I contribute to the Jumpstart?
+## Can I contribute to the Arc Jumpstart?

 Absolutely!
 Arc Jumpstart is a community-driven open source project, and contributions are welcomed.
 To get started, review the [Jumpstart contribution guidelines](../contribution_guidelines/) and our [Code of Conduct](https://aka.ms/JumpstartCOC).